Skip to content

 Attack scenarios serve several purposes:

-• Understanding common network attack techniques.
+• Understanding common network attack techniques

-• Observing attacker behavior in realistic environments.
+• Observing attacker behaviour in realistic environments

-• Learning how monitoring systems detect malicious activity.
+• Learning how monitoring systems detect malicious activity

-• Practicing threat analysis using logging platforms.
+• Practising threat analysis using logging and visualization platforms

 Attack Environment